A different way of doing church

 Any time is a good time to sign up and join Small Group Ministry.

-• January Sign-up: January is a particularly good (and easy) time to join.
-Just sign up on the lists in the Fireside Room!
-In February, when the new groups begin, each facilitator will contact all the members about the first meeting.
+• September Sign-up: September is a particularly good (and easy) time to join.
+Just sign up on the lists in the Fireside Lobby!
+Groups then run from October through May

 • Other Times of Year: During the regular year, you can also join a group.
 Contact the office for a list of open groups accepting new members.
 Then get in touch with a facilitator.
 The facilitator can let you know if there is room in the group and if it is a good time to add a new person to the conversation.
 The facilitator will need to check with the rest of the group as part of this process before fully responding to a request.